mind-protector/small-virus---python-vk_api/README.md

 deinstall.py has been created to remove the virus from the user's computer.

-And you don't need to install any modules
+You don't need to install any modules

 Python version: >3.3